brandonchacon/TimberlineCS/AdvCSAssignments/JavaScript/IntroToJavaScript/README.md

 - [ ] Use the [JavaScript documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number) to find a method on the built-in Number object that checks if a number is an integer.
 Put the number 2017 in the parentheses of the method and use console.log() to print the result.

+### Get credit for this assignment

+- [ ] Once you have completed all of the above, have Ms. Pluska mark this assignment complete.